alakob/ai_private_document_retriever/README.md

 - **Vector Storage**: Store document embeddings in PostgreSQL with pgvector extension
 - **Similarity Search**: Find the most relevant document chunks for any query
 - **Chat Interface**: Interactive UI for asking questions about your documents
+- **Conceptual Diagrams**: Generate Mermaid diagrams that visually represent the key concepts and relationships in your chat history
 - **Visualization**: Visualize document embeddings in 2D space
 - **Embedding Caching**: Dual caching system (file-based and Redis) for embeddings to reduce API calls and improve performance